DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 `MSISDN` is a number uniquely identifying a subscription in a Global System for Mobile communications or a Universal Mobile Telecommunications System mobile network.

+Goto messages first message from Tracfone has MSISDN number 9197580276.

 **17.What time was the first message sent on WhatsApp?**

 From the `vol_vol52/system_ce/0/recent_images/153_task_thumbnail.png   `, we can decuce the time the suspects used the `WhatsApp`.